The American Revolution and the New Country: American History, 1755-1790

 A small group of the Revolution leaders found this state of affairs intolerable.
 They decided to do something about it.
 The result was the Constitution.

 The Constitution they created was an extraordinary document.
-No other democracy or republic in history, not Athens, Rome or England, had a written constitution.
+No other democracy or republic in history, not Athens, Rome, or England, had a written constitution.
 After much debate and compromise, the Constitution set up the structure of the new government, the responsibilities of different branches of government, and how power and responsibilities were to be distributed.
-The power of the judiciary was vague but later John Marshall vigorous expanded the power of the Supreme Court.
+The power of the judiciary was vague but later John Marshall vigorously expanded the power of the Supreme Court.

 Abolishing or limiting slavery was discussed at the Convention.
 The delegates from the Southern states pointed out that if the Constitution abolished slavery, the Southern states would reject the Constitution and ratification (approval) would fail.